Iowa's transit system

 - Iowa is one of few states with public transit service in every county.

-- The 16 regional transit systems each serve a multi-county region that includes three to 11 counties.
-Geographic area covered by each regional transit agency ranges from 1,778 to 5,490 square miles.
+- The 16 regional transit systems each serve a multi-county region that includes three to ten counties.
 A map is available at http://www.iowadot.gov/transit/interactive_map.html.

-- Thirteen Iowa transit systems provide bicycle racks on at least some of their buses.
-(2012)
+- Fourteen Iowa transit systems provide bicycle racks on at least some of their buses.
+(May 2016)